Ranjan Dutt: Second World War

-After a year in the UK he was posted to No. 94 Squadron RAF, based in Egypt.
+After a year in the UK Dutt was posted to No. 94 Squadron RAF, based in Egypt.
 Along with Mahinder Singh Pujji, Mian Mohd Latif and Edwin Nazirullah from his initial group, he served in North Africa and the Middle-East in the latter part of 1941.
-After returning to India he joined No. 4 Squadron IAF at Peshawar, North-West frontier.
-No.4 Squadron was officially formed on 1 February 1942 and at first consisted largely of some of that first batch of 24 Indian pilots of 1940; Pujji, Latif, Nazirullah, Shiv Dev Singh, and Om Prakash Sanghi.
+After returning to India he joined No. 4 Squadron IAF at Peshawar, North-West Frontier.
+No. 4 Squadron was officially formed on 1 February 1942 and at first consisted largely of some of that first batch of 24 Indian pilots of 1940; Pujji, Latif, Nazirullah, Shivdev Singh, and Om Prakash Sanghi.
 They obtained four Westland Lysanders from Lahore and completed a move to Kohat by 23 February 1942.
 By March 1942, the squadron had 19 officers and 40 pilots.
 In May 1942, Dutt flew several sorties from Miranshah in the Datakhel operations; these lasted until mid-August.
 At the end of 1942 he was posted as flight officer to No. 1 Squadron IAF, also known as the Tigers, at Trichinopoly.

-In June 1944, he became one of the first Indian flight instructors at No. 151 (Fighter) Operational Training Unit RAF, Risalpur.
+In June 1944, Dutt became one of the first Indian flight instructors at No. 151 (Fighter) Operational Training Unit RAF, Risalpur.
 He served in the Burma campaign, flying Hurricanes.
-For a short while he was posted to No. 20 Squadron RAF Arakan and saw action in Battle of Imphal.
-He later joined the newly raised No. 10 Squadron IAF in 1944 and replaced Bob Doe's Canadian pilot.
+For a short while he was posted to No. 20 Squadron RAF Arakan and saw action in the Battle of Imphal.
+He later joined the newly raised No. 10 Squadron IAF in 1944 and replaced Bob Doe's Canadian flight commander..
 Dutt remained there for the squadron's first operational tours.
 In August 1945, after completing a flight leader course at RAF Tangmere in the UK, Dutt joined No. 8 Squadron IAF in Mingaladon, as flight commander.
 There, he substituted the Vic formation with the finger-four formation.
 In March 1946, Dutt was promoted to squadron leader of No. 1 Squadron RIAF.
 Towards the beginning of 1947, under Dutt's command, the Tigers converted to the Hawker Tempest.

 Post-Independence

 In August 1947, with the partition of India, Dutt moved to India.
-In November that year, he was appointed Senior Air Staff Officer (SASO) of the No. 1 Operational group at Palam, he led several air missions in the Indo-Pakistani War of 1947–1948, including a strike sortie on Kishanganga Bridge.
-On 1 August 1948, he was promoted to the acting rank of Group Captain and continued in the same appointment of SASO, No. 1 Operational Group.
+In November, he was appointed Senior Air Staff Officer (SASO) of the No. 1 Operational group at Palam; he led several air missions in the Indo-Pakistani War of 1947–1948, including a strike sortie on Kishanganga Bridge.
+On 1 August 1948, he was promoted to the acting rank of group captain and continued as SASO, No. 1 Operational Group.